Late Effects of the Endocrine System

 - In a European cohort of 184 adult survivors of childhood leukemia (81.5% had ALL; median age, 21.2 years; median follow-up duration, 15.4 years), the prevalence of metabolic syndrome was 9.2%.
 In this study, exposure to TBI was found to be significantly associated with metabolic syndrome, with significant associations between TBI and hypertriglyceridemia, and low HDL and impaired fasting glucose.

-Abdominal radiation is an additional risk factor for metabolic syndrome.
-Survivors of developmental or embryonal tumors treated with abdominal radiation are also at an increased risk of developing components of metabolic syndrome.
+Abdominal irradiation is an additional risk factor for metabolic syndrome.
+Survivors of developmental or embryonal tumors treated with abdominal irradiation are also at an increased risk of developing components of metabolic syndrome.
 In a prospective study of 164 long-term survivors (median follow-up time, 26 years), nephroblastoma (OR, 5.2) and neuroblastoma (OR, 6.5) survivors had more components of metabolic syndrome than did controls.
-Compared with nonirradiated survivors, survivors treated with abdominal radiation had higher blood pressure, triglycerides, low-density lipoprotein (LDL) cholesterol, and total fat percentage, which were assessed by dual-energy x-ray absorptiometry.
+Compared with nonirradiated survivors, survivors treated with abdominal irradiation had higher blood pressure, triglycerides, low-density lipoprotein (LDL) cholesterol, and total fat percentage, which were assessed by dual-energy x-ray absorptiometry.